 3) If BVT fails then BVT owner diagnose the cause of failure.

-4) If the failure cause is defect in build, all the relevant information with failure logs is sent to respective developers.
+4) If the failure cause is the defect in build, all the relevant information with failure logs is sent to respective developers.

-5) Developer on his initial diagnostic replies to team about the failure cause.
+5) Developer on his initial diagnostic replies to the team about the failure cause.
 Whether this is really a bug?
 And if it’s a bug then what will be his bug-fixing scenario.

 This process gets repeated for every new build.

-Why BVT or build fails?
+Why did BVT or build fail?

 BVT breaks sometimes.
-This doesn’t mean that there is always bug in the build.
+This doesn’t mean that there is always a bug in the build.
 There are some other reasons to build fail like test case coding error, automation suite error, infrastructure error, hardware failures etc.